emmaluciae/emmaluciae/README.md

 - 👋 Hi, I’m @emmaluciae
-- 👀 I’m interested in Data Science and Computational Physics/Mathematics
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Radiation Biophysics
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: She/Her